MicrosoftDocs/ATADocs/ATPDocs/ensure-privileged-accounts-with-sensitive-flag.md

 # Security Assessment: Ensure privileged accounts are not delegated

-This recommendation lists all privileged accounts that do not have the "not delegated" setting enabled, highlighting those potentially exposed to delegation-related risks.
+This recommendation lists all privileged accounts that don't have the "not delegated" setting enabled, highlighting those potentially exposed to delegation-related risks.
 Privileged accounts are accounts that are being members of a privileged group such as Domain admins, Schema admins, and so on.

 ## Organization risk